felangel/bloc/docs/flutterfirebaselogintutorial.md

 ```

-Again, we are extending `StatelessWidget` and using a `BlocProvider` to initialize and dispose the `LoginBloc` as well as to make the `LoginBloc` instance available to all widgets within the sub-tree.
+Again, we are extending `StatelessWidget` and using a `BlocProvider` to initialize and close the `LoginBloc` as well as to make the `LoginBloc` instance available to all widgets within the sub-tree.

 At this point, we need to implement the `LoginForm` widget which will be responsible for displaying the form and submission buttons in order for a user to authenticate his/her self.